TanookiVerde/recsys-automatic-playlist-continuation/README.md

 # Planejamento

-- Modelo 1: Personalized Page Rank
+- Modelo: Personalized Page Rank
    - Referências:
        - "Pixie: A System for Recommending 3+ Billion Items to 200+ Million Users in Real-Time"
        - "Random Walk with Restart for Automatic Playlist Continuation and Query-Specific Adaptations"
-- Modelo 2: Character-level CNN